Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Introduction

-Most theoretical studies of phase transitions in elastic media till date either usually concern the nature and growth of order below the phase transition temperature, or the how the second order transition of the scalar order parameter belonging to the Ising universality class (when isolated) is affected by the elastic degrees of fluctuations coming from the lattice.
-The latter class of studies generally investigate the universal scaling near the second order phase transition of the Ising spins coupled with a bulk deformable lattice with a mean residual strain that has its origin in the Ising-elasticity coupling.

-In this paper, we develop a generic and experimentally testable elastic theory for the phase transition and scaling in a minimal model for an isotropic deformable medium, coupled with Ising spins.
-More specifically, we consider an isotropic elastic medium where vanishing stress generically implies vanishing strain.
-While the scalar order parameter field for the Ising model in the limit of a rigid lattice undergoes a second order universality class belonging to the Ising universality class, we generalize the scope of our study by allowing the order parameter displacement coupling to break the Ising symmetry of the order parameter.
-In other words, the local strain couples with the order parameter {\em selectively} and {\em asymmetrically}, depending upon the two states of the Ising-like order parameter.
-This can be generically present, e.g., in a binary fluid mixture, where the embedding elastic network can chemically interact with the two fluid components in different ways, or in a binary allow, where the local deformability can explicitly depend upon the excess or deficit of one or the other component.
+Studies on the statistical mechanics of phase transitions in meta-materials are few and far between.
+Meta-materials are artificially prepared materials that are designed to have specific properties not found in naturally occurring systems.
+In this paper, we formulate a generic and experimentally testable theory of phase transitions in a zero thermal expansion (ZTE) medium, coupled with Ising spins.
+ZTE materials, a particular type of meta-materials that neither expand nor contract over a range of temperature, can be of diverse origin~\cite{exam}, featuring nearly zero thermal expansion behavior.
+These materials have enormous potential technical applications in wide-ranging fields, e.g., precision engineered parts, microdevices, and functional materials, e.g., thermomechanical actuators. { Our theory should be helpful as a guideline in studies on such ZTE systems.
+We focus on a ferromagnetic Ising model with nearest neighbor interactions, defined on a deformable lattice.
+We show that the fluctuations near phase transitions in such media can behave very differently from conventional systems with finite thermal expansion.
+While the scalar order parameter field for the Ising model in the limit of a rigid lattice undergoes a second order universality class belonging to the Ising universality class, we generalize the scope of our study by allowing the order parameter - strain tensor couplings to break the Ising symmetry of the order parameter.
+In other words, the local strain couples with the order parameter {\em selectively} and {\em asymmetrically}, depending upon the ``two states'' (i.e., two different signs) of the Ising order parameter.
+This can be generically present, e.g., in a binary fluid mixture, or in biologically relevant systems where the embedding elastic network can chemically interact with the two fluid components in different ways, or in a binary alloy, where the local deformability can explicitly depend upon the excess or deficit of one or the other component.}